-The Counter Fraud Team have been proactive in reviewing the process for notification of employment changes in efforts to minimise the risk from payroll fraud and overpayment of salary.
-A new procedure was initiated to ensure that the LCFS had first sight of any potential cases of overpayment fraud which involves referral from the Payroll Team of any instances of overpayment which cover a period of 3 months or more or are over a value of £5,000.
-Work continues around this with a new policy drafted and revised payroll forms and submission system being worked on.
+The Counter Fraud Team has been proactive in reviewing the process for notification of employment changes in efforts to minimise the risk from payroll fraud and overpayment of salary.
+A new procedure / policy was initiated in conjunction with the Finance Team and Payroll.
+The new policy will ensure that the LCFS has first sight of any potential cases of overpayment fraud which involves referral from the Payroll Team of any instances of overpayment which cover a period of 3 months or more, or are over a value of £5,000.